phaserjs/phaser/README.md

 * Color.createColor now populates the `color` property of the returned object with the results of `Phaser.Color.getColor`.
 * Color.createColor now has a `color32` property with the results of `Phaser.Color.getColor32`.
 * Color.hexToColor has been optimised to inline the regex and has moved the createColor call so it now populates the color object fully, not just setting the r,g,b properties.
+* Keyboard.PLUS and Keyboard.MINUS have been added to the list of key codes (thanks @VictorBjelkholm #1281)